 Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it. on page 14 under 'Remuneration' And we have disclosed separately our remuneration policy in relation to equity-based remuneration scheme on pages 75 to 76 of the Remuneration Report contained our Annual Report at: http://challenger.com.au/annualreport2023 ADDITI ONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CA ASES 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. set out in our Corporate Governance Statement OR we do not have a director in this position and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. set out in our Corporate Governance Statement OR we are established in Australia and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. set out in our Corporate Governance Statement OR we are established in Australia and not an externally managed listed entity and this recommendation is therefore not applicable we are an externally managed entity that does not hold an AGM and this recommendation is therefore not applicable
+Our reasons for not doing so are:5 ADDITIONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CASES 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. and we have disclosed information about the processes in place at: [insert location] □ set out in our Corporate Governance Statement OR □ we do not have a director in this position and this recommendation is therefore not applicable OR □ we are an externally managed entity and this recommendation is therefore not applicable 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. □ set out in our Corporate Governance Statement OR ☑ we are established in Australia and this recommendation is therefore not applicable OR □ we are an externally managed entity and this recommendation is therefore not applicable 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. □ set out in our Corporate Governance Statement OR we are established in Australia and not an externally managed listed entity and this recommendation is therefore not applicable we are an externally managed entity that does not hold an AGM and this recommendation is therefore not applicable